adarshsahu2803/pokedex-application/README.md

 - **Interactive Pokémon Cards:** Display Pokémon details, including names, images, types, and IDs.
 - **Pokémon Detail Modal:** Explore detailed statistics of each Pokémon in a modal dialog.
 - **Real-time Type Filter:** Filter Pokémon based on their types with live results.
+- **Reset on Application Logo Click:** Clicking the application logo resets the application, undoing any search results or filter changes.

 ## Technologies Used